PinkFlamingoz/3D-VR-Model-View/README.md

    4. Install the `build1.0.apk` on an android phone.

  ## How to use the app
- - Currently you need to open the `App Folder` in Unity and change the Loaction manualy!
+ - Currently you need to open the `App Folder` in Unity and change the loaction manualy!
    - Example :
    - ![alt text](https://github.com/PinkFlamingoz/3D-VR-Model-View/blob/main/Ar.png)
  - To add another object you just drag it and attach it to the GPS Stage Object.